Songxianguan Qinpu

 Joseph Lam, Imperial Agency in Ming Music Culture, in Culture, Courtiers, and Competition: The Ming Court (1368–1644), Harvard University Press, 2008, p.303, mistakenly identifies this as the Songfengge Qinpu; it must be a typo as he has it correct elsewhere.

 Dr. Lam refers to the connections between Yan Cheng and court eunuchs such as those who compiled Zangchunwu Qinpu (1602; 65 melodies).
 There was certainly some connection: Yan wrote a preface for 1602.
-However, it is not clear what significance there is to Dr. Lam's statement that of the 27 melodies in Yan Cheng's handbook (actually it has 29, plus two in an appendix), 14 (actually 15, including one in the appendix) were taken from the 1602 handbook.
+However, it is not clear what significance there is to Dr. Lam's statement that of the 27 melodies in Yan Cheng's handbook (actually it has 28 or 29), plus two in an appendix), 14 (actually 15, including one in the appendix) were taken from the 1602 handbook.
 The versions of the same titles in the two handbooks are mostly or all different to varying degrees, with most of the 1602 melodies also appearing in earlier handbooks.
 Tradition says that Yan Cheng revised all the melodies that went into his handbook (only three have their earliest known appearance in his handbook).
 Probably it will take considerable further study to determine the source of these melodies.

 (Return)

-2. Yan Cheng 嚴澂 (1547-1625; sometimes written 嚴徵 Yan Zheng)
+2. Yan Cheng 嚴澂 (1547-1625; sometimes written 嚴徵 Yan Zheng).

 Yan Cheng was also known as 嚴天池 Yan Tianchi; further information in QSCB Chapter 7.
 His biography in Qinshi Xu does not seem yet to have been translated.
 The Cleveland Museum of Art has a qin said to have belonged to Yan Cheng (details).